joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 <img class="center" src="{% attachment diagram-3.png %}" width="700" height="406" />

 🏆 Congratulations **Cursively**!
 It's taken the first place by parsing a 1 million line file in 1.71 seconds.
-The **Sylvan.Data.Csv** library seems to effectively equivalent performance and from one run to the next (fast in 1 of 3 attempts) so I think it's safe to say both are top of their class!
+The **Sylvan.Data.Csv** library seems to effectively have equivalent performance with Cursively (faster in 1 of 3 attempts) so I think it's safe to say both are top of their class!
 Perhaps pick the one that had an API that feels better for your scenario.

 Since I originally posted, [Josh Close](https://github.com/JoshClose) (author of the most popular **CsvHelper**) has